 - Which “talking” verbs show you that the letters are angry? (“Growled” and “shouted”)

 - Examine the illustrations.
 How can you tell that the letters are angry?
 (Open mouth, slanted eyebrows, narrowed eyes)

 - The letters feel better after sleeping.
 What are other activities that can calm your anger?
 (Playing with a favorite toy, singing a song)

 - How did the letters solve their fight?

 - Select students to read the lines of P, A, L and S. Remind them to adopt a voice that reflects each letter's emotion (i.e., angry).
 This dramatic play will allow your students to experience each character's feelings on a deeper level.

 - Teach your students that simply counting to six can help them calm angry feelings.
 Give each student a piece of blank paper.
 Fold it to make six boxes.
 Have students number the boxes in order.
 If desired, students can illustrate each box to show a progression from anger to contentment.
 Practice using the counting chart as a class, pointing to each box as you count aloud.
 If a student is ever feeling angry in the future, encourage him or her to use their counting chart.

 Reading about fictional fights will not only improve students' reading skills, but it will also serve as a classroom management tool if there is a conflict between classmates.
 Next week, we will focus on how books about being afraid.
 Subscribe on the right-hand sidebar to receive e-mail updates about new blog posts!

-Click this link to browse all of our products about Feelings and Emotions.
 Click the image below to download a informational sheet about Joy Cowley Early Birds, which includes the book featured in this article.